-You should travel to Ethiopia and experience the unique architecture of the rock-built churches of Lalibela.
+You should travel to Ethiopia and experience the unique architecture of the Rock-Hewn Churches of Lalibela.
 Lalibela has 11 medieval churches built out of stone, and they are considered ancient.
 Lalibela is famous for pilgrimage and is regarded as the New Jerusalem.
 The churches were built during the 12th century under the directive of King Lalibela.

-The churches are linked to each other by tunnels underground, with the world\'s largest monolithic rock curved church called Biete Medhani.
-Biete Medhani has been preserved for the Virgin Mary, and its features represent the Crucifixion of Jesus and Holy trinity.
-Biete Ghiorsis church is famously known for its cross-shaped design.
+The churches are linked to each other by tunnels underground, with the world's largest monolithic church called Biete Medhane Alem.
+Biete Ghiorsis Church is famously known for its cross-shaped design.
 You might be lucky to experience an orthodox mass that is carried out by a priest.

-8. The Ark of the Covenant and Queen Sheeba
+8. The Ark of the Covenant and Queen Sheba

-In Aksum, an old city in Africa is said to be home to Queen Sheeba and last place for the Ark of the covenant.
+Axum, an old city in Africa, is said to be home to Queen Sheba and the last place for the Ark of the Covenant.
 The Ark of Covenant was used for holding the ten commandments and is believed to be present in a church located in Ethiopia.
-The church is called the mother church of Ethiopia, and only one person can attest to its presence as nobody is allowed to confirm that.
+Church of Our Lady Mary of Zion is called the mother church of Ethiopia, and only one person can attest to the presence of the Ark as nobody is allowed to do that.
 Seventy-five vertical memorial stones surround the church.

-Danakil depression borders the Great Rift valley, Eritrea, and Djibouti.
-It is considered the lowest place on the continent at an altitude of 125M below sea level.
-Dallol, located on the Danakil depression, is the hottest place that is inhabited in the world.
+Danakil Depression borders the Great Rift Valley, Eritrea, and Djibouti.
+Dallol, located on the Danakil Depression, is the hottest place that is inhabited in the world.
 With temperatures of 35 to 41 degrees.
-Despite the high temperatures, the Afar community consider this place home and continues to thrive.
+Despite the high temperatures, the Afar community considers this place home and continues to thrive.

 If watching the sunset is your thing, then this is the perfect spot, especially over Lake Asale, a saltwater lake.
 The scenery is amazing.
-Visiting Danakil depression is considered as viewing the Cradle of humanity since it is here where Asia has torn away from Africa as a result of volcanic activity.
+Visiting the Danakil Depression is considered as viewing the cradle of humanity since it is here where Asia has torn away from Africa as a result of volcanic activity.
 Visiting this site may revive the question: is it safe to travel to Ethiopia right now?
-You shouldn\'t worry though as you will be guided through.
+You shouldn't worry, though, as you will be guided through.

 10. Lava Lake

-Should you travel to Ethiopia, consider trekking to Erta Ale Volcano, one of the six lava lakes currently present.
-Erta Ale in Afar language means "the smoking mountain."
+If you travel to Ethiopia, consider trekking to the Erta Ale volcanic range, where one of the six lava lakes is currently present.
+Erta Ale, in Afar language, means "the smoking mountain."
 The lava lake is one of the most active and longest in existence.
 The surrounding areas experience very high temperatures.
-The sight of it will leave you in awe and wonder as you marvel at earth wonders.
+The sight of it will leave you in awe and wonder as you marvel at the Earth's wonders.

 11. Ethiopian cuisines and heavenly coffee

 The staple food for Ethiopians is the Injera, a flatbread made from fermented teff flour; it resembles a pancake.
-Injera is served with tibs (strips of fried beef) Doro (chicken stew) and vegetables.
-Food is eaten using the right hand while sitting together in a circle.
+Injera is served with tibs (strips of fried beef), Doro Wat (chicken stew), and vegetables.
+Food is eaten using the right hand while sitting together in the form of a circle.